🦷 Preventive Coverage

 Retirement should come with fewer surprises — not unexpected dental bills.

-Compare dental insurance options for seniors, understand coverage limits, waiting periods and learn what to look for before choosing a plan.
+📋Compare dental insurance options for seniors, understand coverage limits, waiting periods and learn what to look for before choosing a plan.

-Why Dental Coverage Matters More After 60
+🟢Why Dental Coverage Matters More After 60

 Many people assume Medicare covers routine dental care.
+Unfortunately, that’s usually not the case.
+As we get older, dental needs often increase:

-- Crowns
+- ✅Crowns

-- Bridges
+- ✅Bridges

-- Dentures
+- ✅Dentures

-- Root canals
+- ✅Root canals

-- Periodontal treatments
+- ✅Periodontal treatments

-- Dental implants
+- ✅Dental implants

+Without coverage, these procedures can become expensive.
 That’s why many retirees choose standalone dental insurance or Medicare Advantage plans that include dental benefits

-What Seniors Should Look For in a Dental Plan
+🔍What Seniors Should Look For in a Dental Plan

 1. Preventive Care Coverage